 For any questions/comments/bug reports, please visit our Online-FORUM, where your concern/experience will reach a large online-community as well as the Vienna LTE-A simulator team.

-A list of relevant publications is found in the publication database of the Vienna University of Technology via the following link: List of Relevant Publications
+A list of relevant publications is found in the publication database of the TU Wien via the following link: List of Relevant Publications

 This work has been funded by A1 Telekom Austria AG and the Christian Doppler Laboratory for Dependable Wireless Connectivity for the Society in Motion.